Emmanuel Quaye Archampong: Academia

-In the field of surgery and medical education, Emmanuel has served on many national and international committees.
+In the field of surgery and medical education, Archampong has served on many national and international committees.
 He has served as an external examiner in several medical schools on the African continent.
 He also examined for the Royal College of Surgeons of England in Accra and in London.

 Honours

 Archampong is a recipient of national honours in Ghana and Senegal.
 In 2006 he was a recipient of the Order of the Volta award (companion civil division).

 On 4 October 2015 he was awarded Honorary Fellowship in the American College of Surgeons.
 He together with five other surgeons from Australia, India, France, Argentina and Barbados were awarded at the October 4 Convocation.

 A citation was presented to him during the occasion and it read: "A Fellow of the Royal Colleges of Surgeons in England and Edinburgh, Professor Archampong is a highly regarded clinician and clinical investigator, a consummate bedside teacher, and a mentor to generations of West African surgeons.

 He has, by his dedicated application and singular devotion, made significant contributions to the development of postgraduate medical education in West Africa in the areas of appropriate, affordable and accessible surgical practices, and in the acquisition of hands-on skills in surgical manpower development.

 Blessed with a charming disposition and exemplary character, Professor Archampong personifies the true breed of the West African surgical personality."